photoprism/photoprism-docs/docs/getting-started/docker.md

       photoprism/photoprism
     ```

-The server port and [config options](config-options.md) may be changed as needed.
+The server port and app [config options](config-options.md) may be changed as needed.
+If you provide no database server credentials, a file-based SQLite database will
+be created in the *storage* folder.

 !!! danger ""
     Always change `PHOTOPRISM_ADMIN_PASSWORD` so that the app starts with a **secure initial password**.